 Because of the strict time limit on each level you’ll find yourself playing the game at a breakneck pace, which is both exhilarating and annoying; needless mistakes occur because you’re too worried about running out of time.
 To make matters even more infuriating, on later levels if you cross the same gold ingot twice, you bury it again.
 When you’re desperately trying to avoid the unwanted attention of the sea urchins, this is all too easy to do.
 If you like games that constantly kick sand in your face (no pun intended), then you’ll have a ball with this one.

 Graphically this looks just how you’d expect a game from 1985 to look – primitive.
 The character sprites are basic but expressive and the level design is plain but clean and uncluttered – as is the case in many games from this period, the basic nature of the visuals actually helps the play focus more on the task in hand.

-Clu Clu Land has often been compared to Namco’s Pac-Man and with good reason; it’s a single-screen game and it features the same kind of ‘fill the grid/eat the grid’ gameplay – but Clu Clu Land isn’t quite as elegant as Namco’s effort.
+Clu Clu Land has often been compared to Pac-Man, and with good reason; it’s a single-screen game and it features the same kind of ‘fill the grid/eat the grid’ gameplay – but Clu Clu Land isn’t quite as elegant as Namco’s effort.
 The main stumbling block is the interface, which is unquestionably innovative but ultimately too unwieldy to offer truly accurate controls.
-The game is also mercilessly difficult on later levels, and this saps much of the enjoyment it might have otherwise offered.
+The game is also mercilessly difficult in later levels, and this saps much of the enjoyment it might have otherwise offered.